Table of Contents

 - Fat loss: Research shows that certain HIV drugs from the nucleoside reverse transcriptase inhibitor (NRTI) class are the main cause of fat loss.
 These drugs are Retrovir (zidovudine, AZT or ZDV) and Zerit (stavudine, d4T).

-- Increased lipids: Some of the PIs are believed to increase lipid levels, especially the first available, older PIs, such as Crixivan (indinavir or IDV) and Kaletra (lopinavir/ritonavir or LPV/RTV)
+- Increased lipids: Some of the PIs are believed to increase lipid levels, especially the first available, older PIs, such as Crixivan (indinavir) and Kaletra (lopinavir plus ritonavir)

-- Increased glucose levels, insulin resistance, and diabetes: Both PIs and NRTIs have been linked to insulin resistance and diabetes
+- Increased blood sugar levels, insulin resistance, and diabetes: Both PIs and NRTIs have been linked to insulin resistance and diabetes

 - Lactic acidosis: Some of the NRTIs are associated with lactic acidosis, especially Zerit and Videx (didanosine, ddI)

 Not everyone taking HIV drugs develops body shape changes or problems with fat or sugar levels in the blood.
 Researchers have been looking for other factors that may cause lipodystrophy.
 The following appear to be risk factors:

 - Starting HIV treatment with lower CD4 cell counts and/or higher viral loads